RayHightower/rayhightower-jekyll/_posts/2015-05-27-massively-parallel-parallella.markdown

 The benefits are clear.
 Let's get started.

 ### Materials Required

-{% imgcap right /images/supercomputer-dot-io-logo.png Resin.io & Parallella %}
+{% include image.html img="/images/supercomputer-dot-io-logo.png" caption="Resin.io & Parallella" %}
 Here's what you need to participate:

 * Parallella board.
 You can buy one for about $100 at [these retailers](http://www.parallella.org/buy/).